 Student outcomes are evaluated each year on a variety of different metrics that are part of the overall program evaluation and college assessment process.
 The graduate school at the University of North Carolina does not give letter grades, but rather grades on a High Pass, Pass, Low Pass and Fail system.
 The majority of students in the program earn High Pass or Pass grades.

 We encourage and support students to present at regional, state, and national rehabilitation counseling conferences.
 In the 2013-2014 academic year we supported over half of RCP students to attend and present at regional, state, and national conferences.
-In the previous school year students presented at a multitude of conference which included: the National Council on Rehabilitation Education (NCRE) Conference in October 2012 in Arlington, VA; the North Carolina Rehabilitation Association (NCRA) Conference in December 2012 in Raleigh, NC; and the North Carolina Rehabilitation Counseling Association (NCRCA), North Carolina Vocational and Work Adjustment Association (NCVEWAA), North Carolina Vocational Evaluation and Career Assessment Professionals Association (NCVECAP) Conference in October 2012 in Atlantic Beach, NC.
+In the previous school year students presented at a multitude of conference which included: ACA Annual Conference in March 2015 in Orlando FL, Recovery Workforce Summit in June 2015 in Philadelphia, PA, the National Council on Rehabilitation Education (NCRE) Conference in April 2015 in Newport Beach, CA, and the North Carolina Counseling Association (NCCA) Conference in February 2015 in Greensboro, NC.

-Eighteen percent of the students are from underrepresented groups.
-Another separate 15% are individuals with disabilities.
-100% of the RCP Class of 2016 received division funding.
-The division has an RSA training grant that provides a total of $1.75 million in student support in the form of tuition assistance for up to 14 students each year.
+Sixteen percent of the students are from underrepresented groups.
+Another separate 11% are individuals with disabilities.
+100% of the RCP Class of 2015 received division funding.
+The division received two RSA training grants totaling $1.75 million over 5 years in student support in the form of tuition assistance for up to 14 students each year.
 Each year one student is awarded the University Merit scholarship which provides in-state tuition and a stipend for working with professors on research and teaching 15 hours/week for one year.
-Finally, the Division has three privately funded scholarships of $2,000 each donated by alumni.
+Finally, the Division has up to five privately funded scholarships of up to $5,000 each donated by alumni.

 CHAPTER 53 of the North Carolina BOARD OF LICENSED PROFESSIONAL COUNSELORS